 - Contact Citibank.
 Call Citibank’s 24-hour hotline at 6225 5225 to initiate the cancellation.

-- Verification.
+- Verify your identity.
 During the call, you must provide your NRIC/FIN/credit card number, followed by the # key, to verify your identity.

 - Speak to a representative.
-After entering your details, followed by the # key.
-Next, press *0 to speak to a customer service officer who will handle your request.
+After entering your details and pressing the # key, press *0 to speak to a customer service officer who will handle your request.

 How to cancel a CIMB credit card